Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/mapping/uv/unwrapping.rst

 Project From View
 =================

-In the 3D window, the *Face→Unwrap UVs→Project from View* option maps the face as seen through the view of the 3D window it was selected from.
+In the 3D window, the *Face-->Unwrap UVs-->Project from View* option maps the face as seen through the view of the 3D window it was selected from.
 It is almost like you had x-ray vision or squashed the mesh flat as a pancake onto the UV map.
 Use this option if you are using a picture of a real object as a UV Texture for an object that